Selvam-DG/C_Program/README.md

 - Arguments can generally be passed to functions in one of the two ways:
     (a) sending the values of the arguments
     (b) sending the addresses of the arguments
+#### Recursion:
+- A function is called ‘recursive’ if a statement within the body of a function calls the same function
+- if you are to store five numbers then we can store them in five different variables, an array, a linked list, a binary tree, etc. All these different ways of organizing the data are known as data structures
+- A stack is a Last In First Out (LIFO) data structure
+-
+-
+-